saleh-gholamian/openvpn-with-freeradius/README.md

 **Manament** -> **Users** -> **New User**

-First, in the Account Info tab, we define a username and password for the new user Then we enter the Attributes tab and select the "Quickly Locate attribute with autocomplete input" section and write the names of the attributes and click on add, then enter the desired value for each one and finally click on Apply.

 In the image below, we have created a user named test with a maximum connection limit of **2 simultaneous sessions** and **100 gigs** of monthly traffic.
 We have also specified that his account will expire **30 days** after the first connection and specified that every **600 seconds** of data His accounting was updated and saved.